AnttiKurittu/kirjuri/README.md

 # kirjuri
-Kirjuri is a simple php/mysql web application for managing physical forensic evidence.
+Kirjuri is a simple php/mysql web application for managing physical forensic evidence items.
+It is intended to be used as a workflow tool from receiving, booking, note-taking and possibly reporting findings.
+It simplifies and helps in case management when dealing with a large (or small!) number of devices submitted for forensic analysis.

 OVERVIEW & LICENSE
 ------------

 Kirjuri is developed by Antti Kurittu at the Helsinki Police Department as an internal tool.
 Original development released under the GPL v3.0 license.
 Some components are distributed with their own licenses, please see folders & help for details.

 Kirjuri requires PHP5 and MySQL and uses Twig (http://twig.sensiolabs.org), Bootstrap (http://getbootstrap.com), Font Awesome (http://fontawesome.io), Freepik image resources (http://www.freepik.com) and jQuery (https://jquery.com).
+You can install Kirjuri on a simple LAMP/LEMP stack with just a few commands.

 WARNING
 ------------